Baldur's Gate (video game): Legacy

 According to IGN, Baldur's Gate did much to revive the role-playing video game genre.
 John Harris of Gamasutra wrote that it "rescued computer D&D from the wastebasket".
-According to GameSpy, Baldur's Gate was a "triumph" that "single-handedly revived" the computer role-playing game and "almost made gamers forgive Interplay for Descent to Undermountain".
+GameSpy said that Baldur's Gate was a "triumph" that "single-handedly revived" the computer role-playing game and "almost made gamers forgive Interplay for Descent to Undermountain".
 IGN ranked Baldur's Gate number five on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.
 Phil Savage of PC Gamer praised Bioware's level design for the titular city in Baldur's Gate, stating that "Baldur's Gate feels vast, exciting and dangerous—just like a proper city".

 Baldur's Gate was the first game in the Baldur's Gate series.
 It was followed by the expansion pack Tales of the Sword Coast (1999), then the sequel Baldur's Gate II: Shadows of Amn (2000) and its expansion pack Throne of Bhaal (2001).
 As of 2006, total sales for all releases in the series was almost five million copies.
 The series set the standard for other games using AD&D rules, especially those developed by BioWare and Black Isle Studios: Planescape: Torment (1999), Icewind Dale (2000), and Icewind Dale II (2002).
 The novel Baldur's Gate (1999) by Philip Athans was based on the game.

 Baldur's Gate was re-released along with its expansion in 2000 as Baldur's Gate Double Pack, and again in 2002 as a three CD collection entitled Baldur's Gate: The Original Saga.
 In 2002, the game and its expansion were released along with Icewind Dale, Icewind Dale: Heart of Winter and Planescape: Torment as the Black Isle Compilation.
 In 2004, it was re-released, this time along with Icewind Dale II, in Part Two of the compilation.
 Atari published the Baldur's Gate 4 in 1 Boxset including all four games on a combination of DVDs and CDs.